Exactly what is a 403(b) Plan?

 Top

-RECOMMENDED POLICY: If an employee earns enough during a given payroll cycle to 'justify' the deduction specified in the Salary Reduction Agreement, then process and remit the deduction.
+The Employer should develop an administrative policy to cover this scenario.
+Most common policy we encounter is this: If an employee earns enough during a given payroll cycle to 'justify' the deduction specified in the Salary Reduction Agreement, then process and remit the deduction.
 Otherwise, disallow the entire deduction.
+Note: The CCC Salary Reduction Agreements state that the deductions are subject to the Employer's administrative policies.

 Top